hugocore/crontab-ruby/README.md

 ## Usage

-This is a CLI app written in Ruby.
 In order to run this app you must invoke `ruby` followed by the main filename and your CronTab string, e.g.:

 ```bash